colinyjchung/darkdragons/content/post/the-emerald-slab.md

 The basement is lit in a brilliant daylight by a sun globe (also taken from the Emerald Enchanter's citadel).
 As they enter the museum, they see a lavish bar in the center of the room, serving the most exotic wines from all of Nehwon.
 There are beautiful artifacts everywhere.
 They see...

 * The talking corpse of Thesdipedes
-• Istrobian’s brain in a jar
+* Istrobian’s brain in a jar
-• Skull of Gobur
+* Skull of Gobur
-• Azure Serpent Blade (+1, water breathing) from Hole in the Oak
+* Azure Serpent Blade (+1, water breathing) from Hole in the Oak
-• Portrait of fair maiden amid Whything Stones from Dolmenwood
+* Portrait of fair maiden amid Whything Stones from Dolmenwood
-• Carpets from the Emerald Enchanter’s citadel
+* Carpets from the Emerald Enchanter’s citadel
 * Aust's armor with the broken chains engraved on the breastplate

-It's clear that The Emerald Slab basically picks up all the treasure The Snack Club carelessly leave behind the dungeons they cleared, but didn't go through thoroughly enough.
+It's clear that WHSCK basically picks up all the treasure The Snack Club carelessly leave behind the dungeons they clear, but didn't go through thoroughly enough.

 Krax Craven Maw is standing there, smiling, pleased with himself.
 Standing next to him is [Moulsh the Drune](https://dragonsinthedark.com/tags/moulsh-ishlum-drune/)!
 Moulsh who betrayed the Dolmenwood Drunes to help the Snack Club, but was threatened with death, and left!
 And who else?
 Who else but Keyleth Gonov as well!
 Virlan's brother who left the Snack Club after they abused Virlan!
 And who else?
 Who else?
 In the museum, all the guards are...
 Knife Twisters!
 The Lankhmar gang that The Snack Club betrayed when they joined the Red Claws briefly.

 The Emerald Slab is a reminder of everything The Snack Club has carelessly left behind, allies they threatened and abused, and treasure they didn't bother to search carefully from countless dungeons!
 Krax Craven Maw has invited the Snack Club here, stripped them of their weapons and armor, to gloat, and laugh and in an amused way, thank them for making him a rich man in No-Ombrulsk.
-Moulsh sneers at them and tells them of all the spells his learned from Istrobian, Thesdipedes, and Gobur.
+Moulsh sneers at them and tells them of all the spells he has learned from Istrobian, Thesdipedes, and Gobur.
 Keyleth smirks at The Snack Club too.

 Krax offers them a selection of his exotic, foreign wine.
 The Snack Club are too shocked to have any, except Erevan, who takes a bottle of Horborixen Date Wine.
 Krax then releases Coil back to their charge as a sign of "generosity" and tells them they're allowed to visit anytime, as long as it's one person at a time for 500gp per week.

-At this moment, Toad, upon seeing everything WHSCK has acquired, all the members they've brought together in their mutual dislike of The Snack Club, that maybe, just maybe, the Snack Club are the bad guys.
+At this moment, Toad, upon seeing everything WHSCK has acquired (and lost), all the members they've brought together in their mutual dislike of The Snack Club, that maybe, just maybe, the Snack Club are the bad guys.
 And **Toad Slinoor decides to retire from The Snack Club.**

 After The Snack Club leave The Green Emerald, they begin to discuss what to do.
 Jahura suggests disbanding The Snack Club and rebranding.
 (Very apt for todays' cancel culture).
 Aranna and Erevan are depressed and consider it.
 I chuckle and ask them, "So if you guys come across a problem you can't solve with violence, you're just going to give up?"
 AJ says, "YES!"
 Jahura begins plotting a heist with Erevan.